terencetaothucb/intelligent-molecular-skeleton-design/README.md

 ```

 ### 3.4.2 Homogeneous integration and calculation of weighted average feature importance
 After finding the optimal hyperparameters for each sub-model, we first construct a model dictionary to initialize the model and inject the found optimal hyperparameters into the model.
 Then, we perform model integration through Voting Regression and gradually eliminate the worst-performing model (we have reserved an interface at the definition of the model dictionary and can conveniently eliminate models by commenting out specific sub-models).
 This process continues until the performance of the fusion model is higher than that of all sub-models.
 For the analysis of model feature importance, to address variations in feature importance magnitudes across different tree models, we normalized the feature importance values of each sub-model.
-The R2 value of each sub-model in a single training was used as a weight to compute a weighted average of the feature importance, which was assigned as the fusion model’s feature importance for that iteration.
+The R2 value of each sub-model in a single training was used as a weight to compute a weighted average of the feature importance, which was assigned as the fusion model’s feature importance for that iteration (`tree_voting_parameter.ipynb`).
 ```python
 # Define a function to initialize the model dictionary.
 def initialize_best_estimators(grid_searches):